elomarii/CTF_4_DAY/THM/Cyborg.md

 # Cyborg
-A box involving encrypted archives, source code analysis and more.
+A box involving encrypted archives, source code analysis, and more.

-We are given the IP address of the machine which will be refered to as $IP in the following.
+### Resolution

-Lets start our `nmap` scan:
+We are given the IP address of the machine which will be referred to as $IP in the following `nmap` scan:
 ```
 $ sudo nmap -sV -sC $IP